calvintconnor/calvintconnor.github.io/_posts/2024-2-17-OSCP-review.md

 No matter what stage of learning you are in, notes are key.
 You will never remember every command or even the steps you took for that HTB box you solved a week ago.
 When pressure strikes in the exam, which it will, you are going to panic and run to whatever way you have been studying.
 If that means your notes are only a few pages long, most copy and pasted, and extraordinarily little personal notes, then you are absolutely going to fail.
 If your notes are organized, searchable, written out in your own language and never copied and pasted besides links and commands, cover every topic you have ever learned and include write-ups of your HTB boxes then there is no way you will fail.
 The OSCP tests your preparation, so if you have not put in the work, you will fail.

+## Tips

+Stuck on a box?
+Hop in the OSCP discord you now have access to and use the search function to find the name or IP of your box.
+Odds are someone has already run into the same issue and a student mentor was able to give them a few helpful hints.
+If you really cannot find any tips on where you are stuck, odds are you are in the wrong spot or completely missing something.
+Still think you are on the right path but need a hint?
+Feel free to @ the student mentors and they will get back to you when they can.

+When trying to access computers behind a network, instead of complex port forwarding with Chisel, take a look at Ligolo-ng.
+Ligolo-ng allows you to tunnel to a network like a VPN, giving you the ability to access those new machines with no added syntax to your commands.

+Too many times I got stuck because I did not have a variety of tools.
+Stuck on something that should work?
+Look up a different tool that does the same thing and try that one as well.

+The struggle is where you really learn.
+When you are banging your head against the desk hour after hour on the same part, you are really learning more than you could from any book.
+While it does not feel good in the moment, the triumph of solving an issue that felt impossible is the best feeling in the world.
+Cherish those moments where you feel like you cannot do it because every time you will triumph.

 ## Now What?